Sacred Wonders: Discover 13 Unforgettable Holy Sites in Israel

 Luckily, the true allure of Mary Magdalene’s church lies in the legends that surround the place.
 Imagine Mary Magdalene's presence during Jesus' crucifixion and her extraordinary encounter with the resurrected Jesus—I can see how that would make worshippers run to be part of the holy gossip.

 So, for me, it’s a nice place with nice views.
-Beware of the opening time that’s only 2 hours, three days a week.
+Beware of the opening time, that’s only 2 hours, three days a week.
 You'll have to wait a while to get in.
 But if the line is crazy and you trust my judgement, you can just skip the interior and have fun outside.

-6. City of David
+6. City of David—linked to King David

 The ancient city of David archeological site in Jerusalem, Israel